Skip to content

 Introduction

 Traditionally, GIS resources have been accessed directly.
 You would pull data into an application running on a local machine and use that machine to perform work on those data.
 This strategy has the benefit of making good use of powerful desktop or workstation computers, but it has the drawback of making it more difficult to share resources.
 Sharing direct-access resources often means making multiple copies of data, which are hard to keep in sync.
-Or it means an expensive multi-user database deployment.
 Even with an effective data management strategy, the complexity of the software required means that only a few people in any given organization have the skills to make use of the resources.

 There are several different technologies for turning GIS resources into web services.
 This workshop will address how those services are created in Esri’s ArcGIS system.
 The focus will be on clarifying ambiguity in the terms used throughout the ArcGIS system and differentiating between separate components that are often incorrectly referred to interchangeably.